ponyriders/django-amazon-price-monitor/README.md

 ### Amazon API component

 Fetches product information from Amazon Product Advertising API through several tasks powered by Celery and weaves the data into the models.

+## License

+This software is licensed with the MIT license.
+So feel free to do with it whatever you like.

 ## Setup